Halva: Iran

 In Iran, halva (حلوا) usually refers to a related confection made from wheat flour and butter and flavored with saffron and rose water.
 The final product has a yellow, brown, or dark brown color.
 The halva is spread thin on a plate and left until it dries into a paste.
-Halva usually is served at wedding celebrations, religious ceremonies and funerals.
+Halva usually is served at wedding celebrations, religious ceremonies, and funerals.

 Halva ardeh is the Iranian term for tahini-based halva, and may or may not include whole pistachios.
 Ardeh is processed sesame in the form of paste, usually sweetened with syrup.

 Israel

-Tahini halvah (חלווה) is very popular in Israel and among Jews in the diaspora.
+Tahini halvah (חלווה) is very popular in Israel.
 Israeli halvah is made from sesame tahini and sugar.
 It is generally sold in slabs, with or without nuts.
 Vanilla, or vanilla with chocolate swirls are perhaps the most common, but there are many different varieties.
 Halvah is parve.
 It is often served as a breakfast component at Israeli hotels.

-It is also used in specialty ice cream, which is made of sesame halva, tahini, eggs, cream, and sugar, and usually topped with pistachios and Silan (date syrup).
+It is also used in specialty ice cream, which is made of sesame halva, tahini, eggs, cream, and sugar, and usually topped with pistachios and silan (date syrup).